Message from the Vice-Chancellor

-There are five important reasons why you should opt to study at UCT.
+Here are some reasons why you should opt to study at UCT.
 First, you will have the opportunity to get an internationally recognised qualification.
 Many of our graduates have jobs before they qualify and almost all have jobs within a few months after graduating, unless they choose for a specific reason not to enter formal employment.

 Second, we will expose you to some of the best researchers and teachers in the world.
 The quality of your education is directly related to the quality of the faculty staff teaching you.
 At UCT, researchers of outstanding quality teach, and teachers of outstanding quality do research, so that the latest scholarly work, teaching methods and practical experience are incorporated into your curriculum.

 Third, we aim to prepare leaders for the future.
 You will acquire an education that extends beyond the classroom curriculum.
 At UCT you will have the opportunity to hone your leadership skills through engagement in societies, clubs, residence committees, the Students’ Representative Council (SRC) and Student Parliament.